Aeroluna/LunaCoopMod/README.md

   - These are flying defensive structures with long-range attacks.
   - Spawns up to 4 Valkyries that fly around and defend the area.
     - Valkyries have 100 hp and their own long-range missile attack.
-  - Can use the Nano-Repair ability to heal mech units.
+  - Can use Nano-Repair ability to heal mech units.
   - Can detect cloaked units.
+  - Can use Tactical Jump ability to reposition.

 Han & Horner are missing a defensive structure to deal with ground, so why not make it something interesting like the scrapped Ordnance Tower?
 These are very expensive but can defend a large area.
 It's also cool to have a structure that focuses more on Horner's side than Han's.